 Before you read on - we have various resources that show you exactly how to use social networks to gain massive traffic and leads.
 For instance, check out the following:FREE Step-by-Step Twitter Marketing Guide

 If you are not starting anew, but are thinking about migrating, have a look at this article as well, in which I covered how we migrated from Bluehost to Cloudways (and how easy that turned out to be).

 I need to start with a warning: Loads of hosting services out there claim to offer unlimited hosting for ridiculously low prices.
 These offers aren’t what they claim to be.
 I know that because I’ve been burned – and paid the price!
 Here is why:

 - The price of $4.99 per month (or 3.99, 2,99, …) is only valid if you pay in advance for 3 years!
 So, if you thought you would just try that blogging thing and stop if you don’t like it just turned into a $200 or more investment!
 Crazy, right?

-- “Unlimited” hosting isn’t truly unlimited – you are getting very limited system resources, and if your server has too much traffic, they might not switch you off, but your sites will become unbearable slow.
+- “Unlimited” hosting isn’t truly unlimited – you are getting very limited system resources, and if your server has too much traffic, they might not switch you off, but your sites will become unbearably slow.
 This is made worse as these are usually shared servers – there are other sites hosted on the same server.
-This means it’s not just your traffic that can slow you down – it can be someone else’s.
+This means it’s not just your traffic that can slow you down – it can be someone else’s traffic, too.

 Why are so many influencers like Pat Flynn or Jeff Bullas recommending these services?
 The answer is: When they started recommending these companies, there was no better solution out there – and they are getting a pretty awesome affiliate deal.